tytot/tytot/README.md

 </p>

 ## :mortar_board: Daily Trivia!
-*Updated 11/1/2021 at 12:00 AM*
+*Updated 11/2/2021 at 12:00 AM*
-### If Christmas Day is on a Saturday, then the following New Year's Day falls on what day of the week?
+### If you are truly afraid of the dark, what do you suffer from?
 <details>
 <summary>
-Sunday
+hypnophobia
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-Monday
+cryptophobia
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-Friday
+hadephobia
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-Saturday
+nyctophobia
 </summary>

 :heavy_check_mark: *Correct!*